 Mustard, spices and salt in particular are commonly added to mayonnaise for flavour.
 However it seems that this is an area where personal taste can play a part in determining the quality of a mayo - some people enjoy some seasoning, while others prefer a simpler recipe.

 Reduced-fat mayos in general lack the full-fat flavour despite the use of other additives such as sugar to help mask the lack of taste through the removal of fat.

 If you're watching your weight, chances are you'll opt for a 97% fat-free mayonnaise.
 However for many of these products, the bulk of the oil is replaced with water.
-And if you read the ingredients list you may find mayonnaise products that claim to be 97% fat-free have no egg at all.
+And some mayonnaise products that claim to be 97% fat-free have no egg at all.